D.R. Horton

 Robinson v.
 D.R.
 Horton

-A class action filed in December 2025 in which plaintiffs allege that D.R.
+A class action in which plaintiffs allege that D.R.
 Horton and its affiliated lender DHI Mortgage operated a "Monthly Payment Suppression Scheme" that presented buyers with artificially low monthly payment estimates.
 Plaintiffs are represented by Clarkson Law Firm, Varnell & Warwick, and the National Consumer Law Center.
-D.R.
-Horton filed a motion to dismiss in February 2026.

 Santiago v.
 D.R.
 Horton

-A related RICO case in which the plaintiff alleges that monthly mortgage payments increased by nearly $1,000 less than a year after closing, rising from approximately $2,164 to $3,136.
+A RICO case in which the plaintiff alleges that monthly mortgage payments increased by nearly $1,000 less than a year after closing.
 The complaint alleges the builder and affiliated lender structured the transaction to conceal the true cost of homeownership.

 Louisiana Class Action

 Homeowners allege that HVAC units installed in their D.R.
 Horton homes cannot adequately handle Louisiana's humidity, resulting in persistent mold and condensation issues.
 D.R.
-Horton moved to compel arbitration under the purchase agreement; the judge denied the motion, allowing the case to proceed in court.
+Horton moved to compel arbitration; the judge denied the motion, allowing the case to proceed in court.

 Nagano v.
 D.R.
 Horton

 A class action involving allegations of defective galvanized metal foundation components in D.R.
 Horton homes in Hawaii.
 The court certified the class in January 2024.
-Trial is currently set for July 13, 2026.
+Trial is set for July 2026.

 Alabama "Gold Fortified" Lawsuit